Recording the California Farmworker Story Through

 Oral History Interviews

-History is not just dates and facts found in dusty old books, its part of a living, changing record of the past of which we are all a part.
+History is not just dates and facts found in dusty old books, it’s part of a living, changing record of the past of which we are all a part.
 Many stories are fairly recent or have yet to be recorded by scholars.
 In addition, evolving ideas and circumstances in the present cause people to see past events from new perspectives.
 It is up to everyone to help record the stories of their communities, families, and friends because, when the historical record is incomplete, understanding is flawed.
 Plans of action for social change based on those flawed understandings may lead people in the wrong direction.
 The National Endowment for Humanities has recently published a how-to guide on recording family history entitled My History is America’s History.
 This book, available online at http://www.myhistory.org/, provides a process for recording family and community stories, interpreting photos and artifacts and much more.

 Step by Step Oral Interview Process